Ad

 What's next

-Your vet will examine your dog's ears.
-Typically a diagnosis can be made easily, especially in the case of ear mites or a foreign object lodged in the ear.
+Your vet will examine your dog’s ears.
+Typically, they can make a diagnosis easily, especially in the case of ear mites or a foreign object lodged in the ear.

 If ear mites are diagnosed, you and your dog are in for a course of treatment that lasts for a month.
 Ear mites are highly contagious (although not to humans) and difficult to get rid of, so it's critical to complete the treatment or the infestation will quickly return.
 To further complicate matters, mites will escape to other parts of the body when treatment begins, causing further itching and scratching.
 The entire dog must be treated weekly for four weeks using a pyrethrins-based shampoo and/or flea powder.
 Luckily, most mites don't live long without a dog for a host, so you usually won't have to treat the house or the yard.